Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Density, Continuity, and Separability

 \subsection{Density}

-First we prove that a RKBS or its dual space can be seen as a completion of the linear vector space linear spanned by its reproducing kernel (see Proposition~\ref{p:RKBS-dense} and~\ref{p:RKBS-dense-pointevalue}).
+First we prove that a RKBS or its dual space can be seen as a completion of the linear vector space spanned linearly by its reproducing kernel (see Propositions~\ref{p:RKBS-dense} and~\ref{p:RKBS-dense-pointevalue}).
 Let the right-sided and left-sided kernel sets be